rust-lang/book/nostarch/appendix.md

 ## Appendix A: Keywords

-The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “Raw Identifiers” section).
+The following lists contain keywords that are reserved for current or future use by the Rust language.
+As such, they cannot be used as identifiers (except as raw identifiers, as we’ll discuss in “Raw Identifiers” on page XX).
-Identifiers are names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+*Identifiers* are names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

-### Keywords Currently in Use
+## Keywords Currently in Use

 The following is a list of keywords currently in use, with their functionality described.

 * `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in `use` statements
 * `async` - return a `Future` instead of blocking the current thread
 * `await` - suspend execution until the result of a `Future` is ready
 * `break` - exit a loop immediately
 * `const` - define constant items or constant raw pointers